 Running professionals aren’t always sure how to build a running practice.
 I get it, let’s face it, we barely learned the basics of niches in school let alone the business side of building a practice around those niches.
 But for those of us who have a passion that isn’t the 9-5 clinic work, where we have no control over the types of patients we treat, we need to get savvy in marketing and growth.

 Here are 3 Ways to Build a Running Practice:

 Go where the runners are.
 Bring your business card and an informational flyer about gait analysis to local running stores.
 Join a running group or connect with local coaches and talk about gait analysis.

 Get results.
 Running is complex.
 Runners need a targeted and customized plan to help them run faster and prevent injury.
 Here’s where you come in, but you have to know your craft.
 While there’s a million ways to run wrong, the good news is there’s only a few ways to run right.
-Consider becoming a Level 1 Certified Running Gait Analyst to gain the skills and credibility runners will value.
+Consider becoming a Level 1 Certified Running Gait Analyst and joining us for an in-person Skills Lab & Business Development Weekend to gain the skills and credibility runners will value.

 These are the strategies that have worked best for me.
 I'm really passionate about you building a running practice that thrills you, so I'll be sharing more about this over the next few months.
-If you have any questions, please reply directly to this email.
+If you have any questions, please email me at Doug@RunDNA.com.
 Looking forward to chatting!
-Have a great week!
-Doug